rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 ```

 In the header the system settings are reported, then each of the following rows
-displays the benchmark name and its performance, measured in million entities
+displays the benchmark name and its performance, measured in a million entities
 generated per hour.
-This means for example that the anon-person-constant.ben.xml anonymizes
+This means for example that the `anon-person-constant.ben.xml` anonymizes
 3,944 million = 3.944 billion data sets per hour running in a single thread.

 The performance numbers above have been measured on a plain Macbook Air M1 of 2020.

-For a Benerator Enerprise Edition installation running on a machine with several cores,
+For a Benerator Enterprise Edition installation running on a machine with several cores,
 the benchmark is executed for several characteristic threading settings in order to
 find the sweet spot of threading settings.

-A benchmark run on the same system with Benerator Enterprise Edition yields
+A benchmark runs on the same system with Benerator Enterprise Edition yields
 the following result:

 ```text